Lower bounds for the dynamically defined measures: Preliminaries

-In this article, we are going, in particular, to extend the following relation of the measures to that of the corresponding DDMs which allow to obtain lower bound for the DDM of the main concern. \begin{lemma} Let $A\in\A$ such that $\Lambda(A)>0$.
+In this article, we are going, in particular, to extend the following relation of the measures to that of the corresponding DDMs which allows to obtain a lower bound for the DDM of the main concern. \begin{lemma} Let $A\in\A$ such that $\Lambda(A)>0$.
 Then

-\end{lemma} {\it Proof.} First, observe that, by the convexity of $x\mapsto e^{-x}$,
+\end{lemma} {\it Proof.} First, observe that, by the convexity of $x\longmapsto e^{-x}$,

 for all $0<\alpha\leq 1$.
 This implies the first part of the assertion.